Louis Cyr: Clean and jerk

 During his most active period, circa 1896, on March 31 he did a clean and jerk (the clean is a misnomer) of 347 lb, then a World record, without science or skill, little if any dipping.

 Reputable witness Oscar Mathes said the lift was closer to a straight-legged press.
 Cyr did a one-handed deadlift with a dumbbell weighing 525 lb, made harder by the fact that the bar was 1.5 inches thick.
 On 7 and 8 May 1896, he performed a crucifix with 97.25 lb in his right hand, and 88 lb in his left.
 Some authors often credit him with holding out with one arm.- 131.25 lb.
 He also dumbbell pressed 162 lb for 36 reps, did a one finger lift, first with 552 lb and the next day made it 553 lb.
 Lifted via one hand, style not specified, but most suspect using hand and thigh method, 987 lb. plus again, using hand and thigh, 1897.25 lb.

-For years Louis pictured himself as a modern Biblical Samson with tresses to match.
-In the folds of his long hair he would tie three fifty-pound weights, one on each side, and one in the center, with the three weights dangling from his scalp, he would also spin around, swirling the weights around his head.
-By co-incidence on his visit to Britain, the top of the pops was a ditty entitled 'Get Your Hair Cut'...Louis must have taken the hint, as afterwards he always sported short hair.
+For years, Louis pictured himself as a modern Biblical Samson with tresses to match.
+In the folds of his long hair, he would tie three fifty-pound weights, one on each side, and one in the center, with the three weights dangling from his scalp, he would also spin around, swirling the weights around his head.
+By co-incidence on his visit to Britain, the top of the pops was a ditty entitled 'Get Your Hair Cut."
+Louis must have taken the hint - he always sported short hair after the song's release.

 More power of the arm and shoulder was demonstrated by his stunt of stacking four fifty pound weights one on top of the other on his half flexed arm, balancing them whilst walking across the room.